kagucho/kagucho2017/README.md

-# kagucho2017
+# play-kagucho

-kagucho2017 is the template for the disc which will be distributed in Ridaisai, the university festival of the Tokyo University Science.
+play-kagucho is the template for the disc which will be distributed in Ridaisai, the university festival of the Tokyo University Science.

 ## Development